 New Mexico statutes do not actually require sellers to tell prospective buyers about defects with their home before the sale.
 By custom, however, home sellers in New Mexico fill out a "Seller's Property Disclosure - Residential" form, prepared by the state's Realtor association.
 You should have received one from the property seller before making an offer on the home (most likely via the seller's real estate agent).

 Review this form now to see what the seller did or say about the property defects in question.
 Even without a statute concerning disclosure, New Mexico courts are clear that property sellers can be held liable for fraud or misrepresentation.

-So, if you do have a nasty surprise after moving into your New Mexico home, what can you do?
-First, take notice that the bottom of the disclosure form contains important language.
+So, if you do get an unpleasant surprise after moving into your New Mexico home, what can you do?
+First, take note that the bottom of the standard disclosure form contains important language.
 It states in big, bold letters that: "This is not a contract."

-Moreover, you may have a breach of contract cause of action against the seller if the language of your purchase contract made specific promises or representation (beyond whatever is stated in the disclosure form).
+Moreover, you might have a breach of contract cause of action against the seller if the language of your purchase contract made specific promises or representation (beyond whatever is stated in the disclosure form).
 For example, if the purchase contract promised that the air conditioning would be in good working order, but it was not, this would constitute a breach.

-Litigation can be costly, and you should always weigh the value of a potential recovery against the costs of a lawsuit.
+Litigation can be costly, and you should weigh the value of a potential recovery against the costs of a lawsuit.
 For example, if the refrigerator does not work, this might cost a few hundred dollars to repair.
 But a lawsuit against the seller for fraud or breach of contract might cost far more.